 At TRECA, we believe that every student, regardless of their situation, should have more educational control and flexibility.
 For more information on our online learning programs, please contact us today.

-The next meeting will be held on July 21st, in the 2nd floor conference room at 107 N. Main Street, Marion, Ohio 43302.
+The next meeting will be held on December 13th, in the 2nd floor conference room at 107 N. Main Street, Marion, Ohio 43302.
+The regular meeting will begin at 8:30am.

 The TRECA Local Professional Development Committee (LPDC) reviews coursework and professional development activities completed by staff members to determine if requirements have been met.